tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 The agent halts and surfaces the approval prompt.
 You approve, deny, or "allow always for this pattern".
 Everything else the agent was doing - drafting the button, type-checking the handler - stops too.
-The agent is single-stream, so a pending approval blocks all the work.
+The model is single-stream, so a pending approval blocks all the work.
 The choices the harness offers you are coarse.
 You pay attention to every prompt and slow the agent down, trust allow-list patterns and sometimes auto-approve the wrong thing, or flip to auto mode and let the agent do anything.[^auto-mode]
 The patterns themselves are not very expressive - you can pre-approve `Bash(psql:*)` for a project, but you cannot make it conditional on the database URL pointing to staging rather than production.